• Skip to primary navigation

 Step 2: Shake vigorously.
 You do not need to strain when using turmeric powder.
 Drink your shot.
 This recipe makes 2 shots.

-PRO TIP - Turmeric stains fingers and cutting boards orange in color so I normally don't peel and use a washable dish as a cutting board.
-If your blender jar develops an orange hue, fill it full of clear water and add a few tablespoon of white vinegar and let it sit for ten minutes then rinse or wash as usual.
+Pro tip: Turmeric stains so use a washable dish as a cutting board.
+Clean your blender by adding water and 2 tablespoons of white vinegar, let it sit for ten minutes, then wash as usual.

 glasses of turmeric shots with powdered turmeric bottle